retostauffer/PyGFSV2/README.md

 * Parameters which have to be downloaded (each one can have it's own level/members specification).

-The default config file (used by ``GFSV2_get``) can [be found here](PyPackage/GFSV2/config/default.conf) and can be used as a template to specify the data set you need.
-After specification simply call:
+The default config file (used by ``GFSV2_get``) can [be found here](GFSV2/config/default.conf) and can be used as a template to specify the data set you need.
+A second template config can be found in the repository called [lisa.conf](lisa.conf).
+After you have made a copy and changed the config specification simply call:

 * ``GFSV2_bulk --config your_config_file.conf``